Self-control: Prefrontal cortex

 The prefrontal cortex is located in the most anterior portion of the frontal lobe in the brain.
-It forms a larger portion of the cortex in humans.
+It forms a larger portion of the cortex in humans, taking up about a third of the cortex, and being far more complex than in other animals.
 The dendrites in the prefrontal cortex contain up to 16 times as many dendritic spines as neurons in other cortical areas.
 Due to this, the prefrontal cortex integrates a large amount of information.
-The orbitofrontal cortex cells are important factors for self-control.
-If an individual has the choice between an immediate reward or a more valuable reward which they can receive later, an individual would most likely try to control the impulse to take that immediate reward.
-If an individual has a damaged orbitofrontal cortex, this impulse control will most likely not be as strong, and they may be more likely to take the immediate reinforcement.
-Additionally, we see lack of impulse control in children because the prefrontal cortex develops slowly.
+The orbitofrontal cortex cells are important in self-control.
+If an individual has the choice between an immediate reward or a more valuable reward they can receive later, they would most likely try to control the impulse of taking the inferior immediate reward.
+If that individual has a damaged orbitofrontal cortex, this impulse control will most likely not be as strong; they may be more likely to take the immediate reinforcement.
+Lack of impulse control in children may be attributable to the fact that the prefrontal cortex develops slowly.

-Todd A. Hare et al. use functional MRI techniques to show that the ventromedial prefrontal cortex (vmPFC) and the dorsolateral prefrontal cortex (DLPFC) are crucially involved in the exertion of self-control.
-They found that activity in the vmPFC was correlated with goal values and that the exertion of self-control required the modulation of the vmPFC by the DLPFC.
+Todd A. Hare et al. use functional MRI techniques to show that the ventromedial prefrontal cortex (vmPFC) and the dorsolateral prefrontal cortex (DLPFC) are crucial to the exertion of self-control.
+They found the vmPFC encoded the value placed on pleasurable, but ultimately self defeating behavior versus that placed on long-term goals.
+Another discovery was the fact that the exertion of self-control required the modulation of the vmPFC by the DLPFC.
 The study found that a lack of self-control was strongly correlated with reduced activity in the DLPFC.
 Hare's study is especially relevant to the self-control literature because it suggests that an important cause of poor self-control is a defective DLPFC.